allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 2. Enter Locations to new or edited missions:

-A. Access the edit sortie sub event panel.
+1. Access the edit sortie sub event panel.

-B. Within the Take Off Location field \(underneath Land Date \(Z\)\), select from the drop down the type of location \(e.g., airfield, airbase, helipad\).
+2. Within the Take Off Location field \(underneath Land Date \(Z\)\), select from the drop down the type of location \(e.g., airfield, airbase, helipad\).

-C. Click Add.
+3. Click Add.

-D. From the list of location types, select a take-off location or use the search window to type in a location; click to add.
+4. From the list of location types, select a take-off location or use the search window to type in a location; click to add.

-E. Within the Land Location \(underneath Take Off Location\), select from the drop down the type of location \(e.g., airfield, airbase, helipad\).
+5. Within the Land Location \(underneath Take Off Location\), select from the drop down the type of location \(e.g., airfield, airbase, helipad\).

-F. Click Add.
+6. Click Add.

-G. From the list of location types, select a land location or use the search window to type in a location; click to add.
+7\.
+From the list of location types, select a land location or use the search window to type in a location; click to add.

 Delete Take Off/Land Locations